 For that Performance Class, wait times for each resource are determined from the collected metrics.

-The resource with the highest wait time for request is determined to be the bottlenecked resource.
+The resource with the highest wait time per request is determined to be the bottlenecked resource.

-Analyzing the average wait for each call and the total number of calls for each Performance Class provides the resource wait time component of the response times of each Performance Class.
+Analyzing the average wait for each database request and the total number of requests for each Performance Class provides the resource wait time component of the response times of each Performance Class.
 The largest such resource contribution (CPU, Storage I/O, Global Cache, or Other) is the current bottleneck for the Performance Class.